 Teaching

-Advanced vehicle systems analysis covering suspension, tire, and powertrain dynamics with simulation-based and hardware-in-the-loop components.
+Advanced vehicle systems analysis covering suspension, tire, and powertrain dynamics through calculation, simulation, and experimentation.

 MEGN 455